SiriusBYT/Flashcord/flashcord-beta_readme.md

 ## And the sheer insane customisation and integration.
 [showcase compatible replugged plugins, modifying modules / cbm]

-# 📑 Table of Contents
+# 📑 Getting Started: Check the Flashcord Wiki
 ### That's right this theme has a bloody arch wiki manual page knock-off.
 Get ready to RTFM.
 Due to the complexity of Flashcord, yes, I am not kidding.
 This Discord Theme has a wiki page. **And trust me, you seriously need it.**